Facts About Brain Injury

 Through the sharing of knowledge and information, individuals with brain injury will obtain the best possible care and our referral partners will receive the best possible service.

-Each spring and fall, NRIO offers a series of Breakfast seminars to anyone involved in the field of Rehabilitation and Acquired Brain Injury.
-Speakers present on topics related to current issues facing professionals, families and survivors.
-Seminars are free of charge to those attending.
-Please join us at one of our upcoming sessions!
+Each spring and fall, we offer a series of Breakfast seminars to anyone involved in the field of Rehabilitation and Acquired Brain Injury.

 Where? – Etobicoke Clinic, 59 Beaver Bend Crescent Etobicoke, ON M9B 5R2